 As previously mentioned, all business owners that receive a PPP loan can apply for forgiveness.
 However, depending on how business owners spend this money, they may receive anything from partial to complete forgiveness.

-Because the extent to which your PPP loan is forgiven depends largely on how you spend this money, the best way to receive full forgiveness is by thoroughly documenting your expenses.
+The extent to which your PPP loan is forgiven depends largely on how you spend this money.
+Because of this, the best way to receive full forgiveness is by thoroughly documenting your expenses.

 To prove you spent the bulk of your money on payroll, you may have to (or be requested to) provide one or more of the following documents: